groupvine/gv-doc/membership/importing.md

 that created it is initially added as an opted-in Administrator member.

-In order to demote this member to an Editor or regular Member role, a different member first needs to be promoted to Administrator, and then that other Administrator can then demote the original Administrator.
+Also, in order to avoid the risk of an Administrator accidentally locking him/herself out of Admininstrator privileges, Admins can't demote themselves.
+So, In order to demote an Admin member to an Editor or regular Member role, a different member first needs to be promoted to Administrator, and then that other Administrator can then demote the original Administrator.
-For example, this means that if an Administrator tries to demote him/herself in a modify or overwrite import, that attempt is ignored (to avoid the risk of an Administrator accidentally locking him/herself out of Admininstrator privileges).

 </div>